German Startup The Mobility House Stakes Claim on US EV Charging Market

 Mobility House has flown under the radar in the U.S., where it opened a Silicon Valley outpost in 2014 and staffed up over the last two years.
 But that profile could be about to change with the opening of an electric bus charging system in St. Louis, Missouri.

-The new project could be the largest of its kind in the country in terms of charging capacity under management, the company sayd.
-St. Louis Metro Transit now charges its growing electric bus fleet with 20 150-kilowatt chargers and three 450-KW chargers, totalling 4.35 megawatts.
+The new project could be the largest of its kind in the country in terms of charging capacity under management, the company says.
+St. Louis Metro Transit now charges its growing electric bus fleet with twenty 150-kilowatt chargers and three 450 kW chargers, totaling 4.35 megawatts.

 That's still just a small part of the transit fleet.
 But the investment is notable in that the electric bus market is penetrating into communities that don't dominate the headlines around vehicle electrification.
-Though electric buses are typically more expensive up front than the diesel alternative, manufacturers contend that lifetime costs of ownership are already lower due to cheaper fuel and maintenance costs.
+Though electric buses are typically more expensive upfront than the diesel alternative, manufacturers contend that lifetime costs of ownership are already lower due to cheaper fuel and maintenance costs.

 "This is a project not in New York or L.A. — this is a project in the Midwest," Greg Hintler, Mobility House's U.S. managing director, said in an interview.
-"I see this very much as a landmark project that can be, really, a sign that these types of electrification projects are possible everywhere and that they make sense everywhere."
+"I see this very much as a landmark project [and] a sign that these types of electrification projects are possible everywhere and that they make sense everywhere."

-A growing market for electric vehicle fleet charging
+A growing market for EV fleet charging

-Now that the equipment is installed, in a central depot and along a few bus routes, Mobility House's job is to make sure each bus has enough power to complete its journey on schedule.
+Now that the equipment is installed in a central depot and along a few bus routes, Mobility House's job is to make sure each bus has enough power to complete its journey on schedule.
 After achieving that, the startup maximizes bill savings by adjusting charge schedules based on utility Ameren Missouri's time-of-use rates and demand charges.
 Mobility House estimates it can reduce charging costs at the site by 30 percent by optimizing around rate design.

 Several companies have sprung up to tackle the challenge of smart charging for fleet operators who are used to pumping diesel, not navigating time-based electric rates.
 Serial entrepreneur Vic Shao launched Amply Power in 2018, pledging to simplify the customer transaction to a dollar-per-mile payment.
 Schneider Electric spinoff eIQ Mobility focuses on the software, running analytics for fleet operators as they decide whether to transition to electric.
 Charging software company Greenlots was acquired by Shell in 2019.